MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Register-the-System-Center-Data-Warehouse-to-a-Service-Manager-Source.md

 ms.assetid: 30b83b58-d257-43ae-997b-2514231f5059
 ---
 # How to Register the System Center Data Warehouse to a Service Manager Source
 You can use the following procedures in Service Manager to register the System Center Data Warehouse with a Service Manager management group and then validate the registration.
-This makes it possible to host multiple [!INCLUDE[smshort](../../includes/smshort_md.md)] management groups in a single data warehouse.
+This makes it possible to host multiple Service Manager management groups in a single data warehouse.

 ### To register the data warehouse with another Service Manager management group

-1. By using an account that is a member of the [!INCLUDE[smshort](../../includes/smshort_md.md)] and data warehouse management administrators group, log on to the computer that hosts the [!INCLUDE[smcons](../../includes/smcons_md.md)].
+1. By using an account that is a member of the Service Manager and data warehouse management administrators group, log on to the computer that hosts the Service Manager console.

-2. In the [!INCLUDE[smcons](../../includes/smcons_md.md)], select **Data Warehouse**.
+2. In the Service Manager console, select **Data Warehouse**.

 3. In the **Administration** pane, expand **Data Warehouse**, and then select **Data Sources**.